Bids for George Zimmerman painting near $100,000 on eBay

-ORLANDO, Florida Bids for an original oil painting by Trayvon Martin shooter George Zimmerman reached nearly $100,000 in a single day after the artwork was posted on auction site eBay on Monday.
+ORLANDO, Fla.
+Dec 17 Bids for an original oil painting by Trayvon Martin shooter George Zimmerman reached nearly $100,000 in a single day after the artwork was posted on auction site eBay on Monday.

 The 98th and leading bid stood at $99,966 as of Tuesday morning, with four more days to go in the auction.
 The painting depicts part of an American flag washed in blue, and includes the words "God," "one nation," and "with liberty and justice for all" printed in the flag stripes.